Anal cancer

 Diagnosis

-During a digital rectal exam, a healthcare professional inserts a gloved, lubricated finger into your anus.
+Digital rectal exam.
+During a digital rectal exam, a healthcare professional inserts a gloved finger, coated with a water-based jelly, into the anus.
 The health professional feels the anal canal and rectum for growths or other signs of cancer.

 Treatment